 There have long been vocal advocates of “voluntary simplicity,” people who see frugality as a means of fostering greater life freedom, personal integrity or social justice.
-(For more on that, see “The Smart Money” in the November 2005 archives.)
+(For more on that, see “The Smart Money”.)
 Today, however, economic turmoil has forced many of us into involuntary simplicity, otherwise known as financial hardship.
 But hard times can also offer us the opportunity to become more conscious and discerning consumers — looking beyond the dollar value of every purchase to its deeper value and leaving wasteful consumption patterns behind.

 Many of those who have tried living with less insist that this way of life has far more to do with self-awareness than self-denial.
 They’re not saying no to expensive coffeemakers; they’re saying yes to delicious home-brewed coffee.

 When Amy Dacyczyn had her first child in the early 1980s, she and her husband wanted a home to call their own — without all the accompanying debt.
 So they became experts at economizing and, seven years later, had saved enough to buy their dream house.
 Along the way, Amy collected her expert advice in a newsletter, the Tightwad Gazette, and anthologized it in a book, The Complete Tightwad Gazette.

 At first, Dacyczyn worried about how spending less would affect her family’s lifestyle.
 “I thought, ‘I’m just going to grit my teeth and be miserable and save my money,’” she recalls.
 But she made a surprising discovery: “It was never miserable.
 In fact, our lives were more abundant.”